yanyingwang/rainbow-delimiters/README.md

 # Rainbow Delimiters
-a chrome plugin of rainbow-delimiters, colorizing the matched brackets of source code.
+A chrome plugin to colorize the matched brackets of source code.

 # Usage